rooch-network/eliza-plugin-rooch/README.md

 # @elizaos/plugin-rooch

-Core Rooch blockchain plugin for Eliza OS that provides essential services and actions for wallet management and token operations on the Rooch network.
+Core Rooch plugin for Eliza OS that provides essential services and actions for wallet management and token operations on the Rooch network.

 ## Overview